Induced Chern-Simons Like Action by Lorentz Symmetry Breaking in (3+1)D QED: Calculation of the induced term

 and

-The terms that give rise to the CS induction are those that depend only on a derivative of the field $A_\mu$: $\not\!\!b\not\!\!\!A\not\!\!\partial\not\!\!A\gamma_5$ and that will give the term structure of CS like term.
+The terms that produce the CS induction are those that depend only on a derivative of the field $A_\mu$: $\not\!\!b\not\!\!\!A\not\!\!\partial\not\!\!A\gamma_5$ and that will give the term structure of the CS-like term.
 This contribution comes from the last term of the above expression.
 Thus, using the explicit forms (17-18), it follows that

-In the above expression, we have omitted terms that do not contain derivatives and those that are in odd number of Dirac matrices, because the result is zero.
-Now, we reduce the terms of the above expression of eight and six to four $\gamma$ matrices using the properties $\not\!c\not\!d=-\not\!d\not\!c+2(c\cdot d)$ e $\not\!c^2=c^2$ for any four-vector $c^\mu$:
+In the above expression, the terms that do not contain derivatives and those that are in odd number of Dirac matrices have been omitted since their traces vanish.
+Now, the terms of the above expression of eight and six to four $\gamma$ matrices are reduced using the properties $\not\!c\not\!d=-\not\!d\not\!c+2(c\cdot d)$ e $\not\!c^2=c^2$, valid for any four-vector $c^\mu$:

-The next step is to insert the above result in action (15) to calculate the integral in moments.
+The next step is to insert the above result in action (15) to calculate the integrals in moments.
 It should be noted that, by counting the powers, the integrals proportional to $p^4$ are logarithmic divergence, while proportional to $p^2$ are finite: